raquelmdtum/raquelmdtum.github.io/index.markdown

   <div class="main-content">

   We are able to see some hotspots emerge throughout the country.
-Regions such as the Desert Southwest - including Southern California and Arizona - Northern Washington and the Greater New York area show higher concentrations of reported sightings.
+Regions such as the Desert Southwest, including Southern California and Arizona, Northern Washington and the Greater New York area show higher concentrations of reported sightings.
 But what makes these locations so popular?
 Are they simply larger, more populated areas, or is there something about these regions that makes them more prone to have more encounters?

   <br>
   <br>

-  To investigate this further, we added to more aspects to our geographical research.
+  To investigate this further, we added two more aspects to our geographical research.
 Could these hotspots reflect the population density of those areas, or might their procimity to military bases, like Area 51 in the Desert Southwest, be influencing the frequency of sightings?
-We will consider hotspot areas as those with 300+ sightings and plot both the density and military regions in relation to these hotspots.
+We will consider hotspot areas as those with 100+ sightings and plot both the density and military regions in relation to these hotspots.
   <br>
   <br>